 When we walk into someone’s home or office, we can tell a lot about their personality and their tastes by the art that is displayed on their walls.
 We can tell a lot about how they see the world, and what consciously or subconsciously they may be trying to say as art collectors.

 So art is not mere décor.
 It has soul, which goes beyond intrinsic or financial value.
-It enriches people’s inner lives.
+Why does art exist?
+Because it enriches people’s inner lives.